Family-centered neonatal care

-The final goal of neonatal medicine is the well-being of babies and their families.
-To achieve this, it is important for neonatal health care staff and parents to bring what each party can do with a good partnership in between.
-For example, the healthcare team is an expert in appropriate medications and ventilatory management, while parents may be better able to determine the appropriate care and its timing according to the behavior of their baby.
+The final goal of neonatal care is the well-being of babies and their families.
+To achieve this, it is important for neonatal healthcare staff and parents to bring what each party can do with a good partnership in between.
+For example, the healthcare team has the responsibility and expertize in medications and ventilatory management, while parents contribute to sensitive and loving care according to the behavior of their baby.

 Communication and support for parents